Pork Stuffed Smoked Jalapeno Poppers

 How To Make The Best Pork-Stuffed Smoked Jalapeno Poppers

-3. Mix the ground pork, softened cream cheese, cilantro, green onions, onion powder, garlic powder, chipotle powder, and salt in a bowl until combined.
+In a mixing bowl, combine the ground pork, softened cream cheese, cilantro, green onions, onion powder, garlic powder, chipotle powder, and salt.
+Mix until the filling is evenly blended.

-8. Turn the heat up to 400-F and cook the jalapeno poppers for another 10-15 minutes to crisp up the bacon OR transfer the poppers to your oven and broil them to crisp up the bacon.
+Raise the temperature to 400°F and cook for another 10 to 15 minutes to crisp the bacon.
+If preferred, transfer the poppers to the oven and place them under the broiler for a few minutes to finish crisping the bacon.

 Chef Jenn’s Tips